Inc-G/music_beat_tracking/README.md

 (2) training.
 I train a neural network with 8 bidirectional gru layers and a dense layer at the end.
 I have to take a weighted loss (in the module custom_losses) to compensate the imbalanced dataset, and the decay for the learning rate is .98 (applied at each epoch, see training/main.py).
 Similarly the metrics are customized for the task of beat tracking (you can see them in custom_metrics).

 I trained it for 300 epochs, see the metrics at training/metrics_at_epoch_300.
+The results of the metrics are after post-processing the predictions of the neural network.

 (3) from the output of the neural network to the beats.
 This is in the post_processing_and_clicks folder.
 To go from the outcome of the neural network to the predicted beats, I do the following: